-Call2Recycle's funding mechanism is based on a "fee per unit sold" model referred to as Environmental Handling Fees or EHF.
-The fees are set through a budgeting process and then reviewed and approved by Call2Recycle Canada's board of directors.
+The program's funding mechanism is based on a "fee per unit sold" model referred to as Environmental Handling Fees or EHF.
+The fees are set through a budgeting process and then reviewed and approved by the program's board of directors.
 Based on the number of units of batteries sold into MB, members report quantities at pre-set periods using an online system.

 EHFs are calculated based on the actual cost to collect and responsibly manage batteries at end-of-life in MB and used to fund the program (including but not limited to promotion and education, collection, transportation, processing, and administration).
-Call2Recycle will ensure accurate member remittances through a system that includes periodic audits to verify compliance and completeness of reporting of EHFs.
+The program will ensure accurate member remittances through a system that includes periodic audits to verify compliance and completeness of reporting of EHFs.
 Each producer-member determines whether to charge the EHF as a visible line item on the receipts or to internalize the EHF into the cost of the product.

-The organization maintains a reserve fund determined and review by the Call2Recycle Canada's board of directors.
+The organization maintains a reserve fund determined and reviewed by the board of directors.
 This fund ensures the stability of the current program and the organization's ability to deliver on any future financial obligations that may arise including wind-down costs if necessary.

-Call2Recycle complies with all annual reporting requirements as stipulated by Manitoba Environment, Climate and Parks as per the Regulation.
+The program complies with all annual reporting requirements as stipulated by Manitoba Environment and Climate as per the Regulation.
 Consolidated finances are audited annually by an independent third-party auditor, and the results are made public and provided to stakeholders.

-A report specific to the province is provided to Manitoba Environment, Climate and Parks annually.
+A report specific to the province is provided to Manitoba Environment and Climate annually.
 As stipulated in the Regulation, the report provides an account of activities in the Province as relates to the waste management of batteries, including but not limited to consumer outreach and education, and collection performance.
-Once approved the report is posted on the Manitoba page at call2recycle.ca/manitoba.
+Once approved the report is posted on the Manitoba page.